 Resources that cannot use Google as IdP

 Some resources cannot directly use Google as IdP.
-But you can still accommodate these resources on GCP by combining two approaches:
+But you can still accommodate these resources on Google Cloud by combining two approaches:

-to allow corporate users to use the GCP Console, the
+to allow corporate users to use the Cloud Console, the

 gcloudtool, and other resources that must or could use Google as IdP.

-- Extend your IdP to GCP to enable resources that cannot use Google as IdP to be run on GCP.
+- Extend your IdP to Google Cloud to enable resources that cannot use Google as IdP to be run on Google Cloud.

 If a resource relies on protocols that the Google IdP doesn't support, that resource cannot use Google as IdP.
 Such protocols include: